dfinity/examples/motoko/icrc2-swap/README.md

 dfx canister --network local call swap balances
 ```

-That should show us that now user b holds token a, and user a holds token b in
+That should show us that now Bob holds Token A, and Alice holds Token B in
 the swap contract.